 A company who has provided some valuable content has a much better chance of driving a sale than one who didn’t and relied solely on outbound marketing.
 One of the primary reasons inbound marketings strategies have much-higher conversion rates is because of relevancy and interest.
 You will be reaching prospects who are interested in your services by proxy because they were searching for information when they found you—be it via organic search, social media, or public relations efforts.

-Now it’s up to you to convert them with good content, and good content takes time, effort, and experience.
+Now it’s up to you to convert them with good content (which takes some time), effort, and experience.